tguild/vehicle_signal_specification/docs-gen/content/introduction/overview.md

 common naming space for communication and, ultimately, abstracts underlying vehicle implementation details.

-While the data in the VSS standard catalogue aims to be vendor-independent, vendor specific extensions and adaptations complying with the VSS syntax rules can be specified (see [Overlays](../rule_set/overlay.md).
+While the data in the VSS standard catalog aims to be vendor-independent, vendor specific extensions and adaptations complying with the VSS syntax rules can be specified (see [Overlays](../rule_set/overlay.md).